 Even with tougher laws in place, however, distracted driving will still likely occur.
 Every day, drivers can be seen texting or using a handheld cell phone, which speaks volumes about the need to change the way our society views its relationship with cell phones.
 As more Americans are constantly plugged into their phones, it becomes important to raise awareness about the dangers of using a phone behind the wheel, the importance of making safety a priority, and the fact that a text or call can always wait until you are off the road.
 Raising awareness will likely be the key to stemming the tide of roadway deaths.

-At Casey Law Offices, S.C., our Milwaukee car accident lawyer urges local residents to remember that texting and using a cell phone while driving can have devastating consequences that alter the lives of others.
+At Casey Law Offices, S.C., our Wisconsin car accident lawyer urges local residents to remember that texting and using a cell phone while driving can have devastating consequences that alter the lives of others.
 Because we also know that distracted driving is not a problem that will be resolved overnight, we also pledge our support and offer our services to victims who suffer injuries in car accidents that could and should have been prevented.

 If you or a loved one have been hurt in any type of motor vehicle accident by a driver who was distracted at the time, you have the right to file a personal injury claim and pursue compensation for your damages, including any medical bills, lost income, pain and suffering, and more.
 Distracted driving is a negligent act, and motorists who choose to increase crash risks rather than upholding their legal duty to drive safely can be held accountable when their actions lead to preventable injuries or death.